Catallactic/catallactic-site/docs/yellowpaper.md

 The neutrality of money, also called neutral money, is an economic theory stating that changes in the money supply only affect nominal variables and not real variables.
 In other words, the amount of money printed by central banks can impact prices and wages but not the output or structure of the economy,w hich means, there is not distortion in relative prices.

+John Maynard Keynes (1883–1946) Critiqued the neutrality of money (short-run non-neutrality).

 #### 5.8.1.
 Authors

-Alfred Marshall (Neoclassical Economics) integrated money into marginal utility theory, seeing it as neutral in the long run but influential in the short run.
+David Hume (1711–1776).
+Introduced the concept of neutrality of money in the long run.

 #### 5.8.2.
 Cantillon Effects